hamish-milne/Lexico/README.md

 Here are a a few reasons to use Lexico:

-* **Simple and powerfu**l - Optionals, alternatives, left recursion, and infix precedence work out of the box, without the typical pitfalls and complexity of other libraries
+* **Simple and powerful** - Optionals, alternatives, left recursion, and infix precedence work out of the box, without the typical pitfalls and complexity of other libraries
 * **Strong and safe** - The output of any Parse call is an object of the type you requested, ready to be used right away
 * **Code integration** - Save even more time and effort by integrating functionality \(like name validation, evaluation, or post-processing\) directly into the grammar objects
 * **Awesome speed** - No per-parse overhead and minimal allocations make Lexico blazing fast, even compared to hand-built alternatives! \(perf stats to come!\)